Every Seedling Counts

 The Shule Foundation's goal is to bring early childhood education to the most impoverished children across Africa.
-We plan to build superior pre-schools in villages that nurture early childhood development, support appropriate age enrollment into primary school and lower the drop-put rates, especially for girls.
+We plan to build superior pre-schools in villages that nurture early childhood development, support appropriate age enrollment into primary school, prevent children from leaving home to live on the streets and lower the drop-put rates, especially for girls.

 The first 5 years

 Babies and young children grow, learn and develop rapidly.
 Research confirms that the first five years are the most crucial in brain development and architecture.
 Early experiences have a direct impact on how children develop learning skills as well as social and emotional abilities.
 The first five years of a child's life are fundamentally important in shaping their:

 - and learning achievement at school, in the family and community